 Is There a Cap on Non-Economic Damages in Boat Accident Cases?

 That has no cap on non-economic damages application under maritime law.
 Maryland law does cap non-economic damages.
-But if federal maritime law is applied to the case, there is no cap on damages for an injury or wrongful death case.
+However, if federal maritime law is applied to the case, there is no cap on damages for an injury or wrongful death case.

 Boat Accident Injury Lawyers